 January is Thyroid Awareness Month!
 Here's the low-down on this AMAZING, yet SO important butterfly shaped gland that sits below your Adam's apple!

--It's made up of 2 lobes (left and right) which are each the size of a plum cut in 1/2.
+- It's made up of 2 lobes (left and right) which are each the size of a plum cut in 1/2.
 They are joined together by tissue called the isthmus.
 These lobes lie on either side of your windpipe.

--Your thyroid makes 2 hormones: thyroxine (t4) and triiodothyronine (t3).
+- Your thyroid makes 2 hormones: thyroxine (t4) and triiodothyronine (t3).

--t4 is converted into t3 which is considered the active form and influences the activity of our cells and tissues in our body.
+- t4 is converted into t3 which is considered the active form and influences the activity of our cells and tissues in our body.

--If t3 and t4 are low, your hypothalamus in your brain is signaled to produce TRH (thyrotopin releasing hormone) which stimulates your pituitary to produce TSH (thyroid stimulating hormone) to make more t3 and t4.
+- If t3 and t4 are low, your hypothalamus in your brain is signaled to produce TRH (thyrotopin releasing hormone) which stimulates your pituitary to produce TSH (thyroid stimulating hormone) to make more t3 and t4.

--Your thyroid is dependent on other hormones to function normally--specifically insulin, cortisol and your sex hormones.
+- Your thyroid is dependent on other hormones to function normally--specifically insulin, cortisol and your sex hormones.

--Your thyroid helps the body use energy, stay warm and keep the brain, heart, muscles and all other ogans in the body working properly.
+- Your thyroid helps the body use energy, stay warm and keep the brain, heart, muscles and all other ogans in the body working properly.

 So, basically GOOD things do come in small packages!
 Can you believe all that your little thyroid can do and why it's SO important to make sure it's working correctly for optimal health?

-1. Hypothyroidism, or under-active thyroid.
+Hypothyroidism is an under-active thyroid.
 Symptoms include:

 - Weight gain